defano/wyldcard/README.md

 --

 on mouseUp
-  global aVar
+  global fivr
-  put 5 into aVar
+  put 5 into fivr

   f()       -- call function f with no arguments y()       -- call function y with no arguments end mouseUp

 function f
-  put aVar	-- aVar is a local variable in this context; puts the empty string end f
+  put fivr	-- fivr is a new local variable in this context; puts the empty string end f

 function y
-  global aVar
+  global fivr
-  put aVar	-- puts "5" into the message box end y
+  put fivr	-- puts "5" into the message box end y
 ```

 #### Part containers

 Like variables, a part can also be used to store value.
 When placing a value into a field, the text of the field is changed.
-When placing a value into a button, card, background or stack, the part's `contents` property is changed (the `contents` property does not affect the part's appearance in any way and can be seen/edited from the "Info..." dialog associated with the part in the "Objects" menu).
-Note that when dealing with `menu` style buttons, the contents property determines the list of menu items available in the menu.
+However, when placing a value into a button, card, background or stack, the part's `contents` property is changed (the `contents` property does not affect these part's appearance in any way, and can only be seen / edited from the "Info..." dialog in the "Objects" menu).
+One exception: When dealing with `menu` styled buttons (combo boxes), the `contents` property determines the list of menu items available in the menu.

 For example: